 Scholarships and grants are a bit different than loans.
-Murray said taking time off school hurts your chances of keeping scholarships when you return.
+Murray said taking a break from college hurts your chances of keeping scholarships when you return.

 “Students who were awarded a merit scholarship are at [the] greatest risk,” he said.
 “When students take time off school, they violate the satisfactory academic progress requirement and may forfeit their scholarship for all remaining years, even when returning to school.”